pedrodrocha/camaradeputadosapi/README.md

 ## Usage

-In its final stage the package is expected to cover nine families of functions for querying each one a type of data provided by the API:
+In its final stage the package is expected to cover eight families of functions for querying each one a type of data provided by the API:

   - `deputados()` & `deputados_*()`: For querying data on